McCrady's Tavern and Long Room

 Edward McCrady (d.
-1794), a Charleston barber/vitner/tavern owner and Revolutionary War veteran, purchased the tavern in 1778, and over the next decade expanded the tavern and constructed the Long Room.
+1794), a Charleston barber/vintner/tavern owner and Revolutionary War veteran, purchased the tavern in 1778 and expanded the tavern, and constructed the Long Room over the next decade.
 In 1791, the Society of the Cincinnati hosted a banquet in the Long Room for President George Washington, who was visiting the city.
-The building continued to function as a tavern and banquet hall throughout much of the first half of the 19th century, and later served as a warehouse and print shop.
-The building was restored to its late-18th-century appearance in the 1980s, and currently houses McCrady's Restaurant.
+The building operated as a tavern and banquet hall throughout much of the first half of the 19th century and later served as a warehouse and print shop.
+The building was restored to its late-18th-century appearance in the 1980s and housed McCrady's Restaurant until its closure in 2020.

 Design

 The McCrady's Tavern complex consists of two main structures— the main tavern building, which faces East Bay Street, and the Long Room, which faces Unity Alley.
 The main tavern building is a rectangular three-story brick structure with a flat roof.
 The building is four bays wide, with its front (east) facade facing East Bay Street.
-The north facade is flush with an adjacent building, and the south facade faces a very narrow corridor.
-The rear facade faces a courtyard which connects it to the Long Room.
+The north facade is flush with an adjacent building, and the south faces a narrow corridor.
+The rear facade faces a courtyard that connects it to the Long Room.
 The main tavern building is oriented east-to-west, while the Long Room is oriented north-to-south, giving the complex a "T" shape.